alandipert/wondr-blog/posts/querying-trees.md

 data in the form of rows and columns.

-Unfortunately, much data in the world is not tabular, and so not amenable to direct manipulation in R. JSON, one of today's most popular interchange format, is hierarchical or tree-like.
+Unfortunately, much data in the world is not tabular, and so not amenable to direct manipulation in R. JSON, one of today's most popular interchange formats, is hierarchical or tree-like.

 The JSONPath query language has been developed to facilitate querying JSON